I Am Woman: Collaboration with Ray Burton

 Burton, 26 at the time and playing in Los Angeles with Australian rock band the Executives (and later the founding member of Ayers Rock), was a friend who had often worked with Reddy in live venues across Australia.
 He has a different recollection of the song's beginning.
 He told Sunday Magazine that he spoke to Reddy after she hosted a series of regular women's meetings at which he says they would "sit around and whine about their boyfriends".

 I said to Helen, 'If you're so serious about the whole thing, why don't you jot down some lyrics and I'll make it a song?'
 And that's pretty much what happened.
 She gave me lyrics scribbled down on a piece of paper and I went home that Sunday night and wrote the whole song in about three hours.
 Her lyrics were more in prose or poetic form, so I rewrote a few bits of it.
 I had a bit of a melody in my head anyway, so I reconstructed it, then moulded the lyrics to fit that melody.
-I did a demo on x Revox reel-to-reel tape.
+I did a demo on a Revox reel-to-reel tape.
 She really liked it and she recorded it on an album for Capitol Records.
 I never thought of it as being one of my better songs.
 It had commercial potential and I knew the women's lib thing was bubbling and coming to the boil in the U.S.A..
 The life of a songwriter from Australia in Los Angeles was not very lucrative, so I figured it was a way to make a few dollars and up the quality of my life.
 I had a hunch that it was bound to be a hit.
 Then it went on the Capitol album and just sat there as a "sleeper" and I thought, 'Well, maybe I was wrong'.

 Reddy insists Burton did not change a word of the lyrics.